Fiction (film)

 Fiction (Ficció; Ficción) is a 2006 Spanish romantic drama film directed by Cesc Gay.
-The film follows a couple in their thirties who fall in love during a brief encounter, while vacationing on the Pyrenees.
+The film follows a couple in their thirties who fall in love during a brief encounter while holidaying in the Pyrenees.
 It features dialogue in Catalan and Spanish.

 Plot

 Àlex, a shy and reserved filmmaker suffering from screenwriter's block, goes on holiday to a village in the Pyrenees to stay with his old friend Santi, who has a cabin there.
 Together the two friends go to have dinner with Santi's lesbian neighbor, Judith, who in turn is receiving the visit of a Monica, a violinist.
 At Judith's house an attraction between Alex and Monica starts almost imperceptibly over the dinner table when Monica identifies with the character that Àlex describes at the protagonist of his next film project.
 The friendship between Monica and Àlex develops further when they go horseback riding.

 During an excursion to the nearby lakes Àlex and Monica become separated from Santi and Judith on a mountain walk, and are forced to stay overnight in a mountain shelter.
 The wild setting is just right for romance and clearly there is a deep connection between them, but they do not act on their feelings of talk about them, instead their friendship deepens while talking about their lives. Àlex is married with two daughters.
 His wife, Silvia, was his high school sweetheart.
 Their marriage had not been an easy road and they even had to separate for one year.
 Monica has recently adopted a daughter from Africa.
 She has settled in the last two years with a journalist in the first steady relationship of her life.